Cosby5/All-My-Stars/README.md

 - [wrdieter/tc-auto](https://github.com/wrdieter/tc-auto) - Automate transcoding MKV files into mp4 for use with Plex Media Server
 - [wal-e/wal-e](https://github.com/wal-e/wal-e) - Continuous Archiving for Postgres
 - [Xos73/ddi](https://github.com/Xos73/ddi) - Set of docker containers performing DDI (Secure DNS, DHCP & IPAM)
 - [BrianDMG/conv2mp4-py](https://github.com/BrianDMG/conv2mp4-py) - Python script that recursively searches through a user-defined file path and converts all videos of user-specified file types to MP4 with H264 video and AAC audio using ffmpeg.
-If a conversion failure is detected, the script re-encodes the file with HandbrakeCLI.
-Upon successful encoding, Plex libraries are refreshed and source file is deleted.
-The purpose of this script is to reduce the amount of transcoding CPU load on a Plex server.
+If a conversion failure
 - [lankz/JSON.bundle](https://github.com/lankz/JSON.bundle) - Metadata agent for Plex that reads from JSON files
 - [Mastermindzh/Subdarr](https://github.com/Mastermindzh/Subdarr) - Subdarr is an auxiliary subtitle downloader for Sonarr and Radarr
 - [mdhiggins/sickbeard_mp4_automator](https://github.com/mdhiggins/sickbeard_mp4_automator) - Automatically convert video files to a standardized format with metadata tagging to create a beautiful and uniform media library
 - [morpheus65535/bazarr](https://github.com/morpheus65535/bazarr) - Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
-You define your preferences by TV show or movie and Bazarr takes care of everything for you.
+You define your preferences by TV show or movie and Bazarr takes care of everythi
 - [l3uddz/plex_autoscan](https://github.com/l3uddz/plex_autoscan) - Script to assist sonarr/radarr with plex imports.
 Will only scan the folder that has been imported, instead of the whole library section.
 - [AndrewJHart/plex_media_sorter](https://github.com/AndrewJHart/plex_media_sorter) - Automagically determines the type of media by filename, sorts it, & then moves it configured directories (movies or shows) so that plex knows what to do with them.
 - [suparngp/plex-personal-shows-agent.bundle](https://github.com/suparngp/plex-personal-shows-agent.bundle) - Plex Metadata agent to manage personal shows